 Guy is a native of Richmond, VA and resides in Columbia, MD where he, Margaret and their daughter live with their cats and enjoy making homemade pizza and pasta for friends and family.

-Through education, training and advisory programs like Ethical Stalking for Government Contractors™, Competitive Intelligence Launch Pad™, Simplified Acquisitions Growth Engine™ (SAGE™) and GovCon Wingman™, The American Small Business Coalition has assisted agencies and contractors with identifying and engaging viable small business concerns, resulting in millions of dollars in contracts and subcontracts and realized revenues for American Small Businesses.
+Through real-world education and training like Ethical Stalking for Government Contractors™ Bootcamp and advisory programs like GovCon Wingman™, The American Small Business Coalition assists agencies with identifying and engaging viable small business concerns and small federal contractors with finding and winning relevant opportunities, resulting in hundreds of millions of dollars in realized revenues for American Small Businesses since 2004.

-Most important, Guy is a devoted husband, a proud father and loves homemade pizza night with his family and friends.
+Most important, Guy is a devoted husband and a proud father who loves homemade pizza night with his family and friends.
 ‘Go-To-Guy’ is the nickname given to him by several of his defense customers in the 1990’s who knew him, liked him and trusted him to get the job done.